 - If cooking with husks on: trim silk and stem, leaving husks in place.If cooking with husks off, remove silk, husk, and trim the stem.No prep is needed for frozen corn on the cob

 To cook corn in the Instant Pot

-- Place trivet in the cooker and place CORN ON THE COB on the trivet.
+- Place trivet in the cooker and place CORN on the trivet.
 NOTE: Cook as few as 1 or as many as will fit.

 - Close the lid.
 Turn the pressure release valve to "sealing" position.
-Pressure cook on HIGH for 2 minutes for shucked corn OR 4 minutes for corn with husks.
+Pressure cook on HIGH for 2 minutes for shucked corn OR 4 minutes for corn with husks or frozen corn.

 Nutrition data provided as courtesy estimates using unbranded ingredients from a nutrition database.
 Please consult preferred resource for precise data.